top of page

 Professor Kuishuang Feng's Team Publishes in Nature Cities

 Nature Cities: Stress-testing the cascading economic impacts of urban flooding across 306 Chinese cities Professor Kuishuang Feng in collaboration with multiple domestic and international research teams, Quantified the Economic Impact of Urban Flooding in China and Revealing the Critical Threshold for Nonlinear Growth.
-Flood risk, exacerbated by climate change, is one of the most widespread natural hazards affecting socioeconomic development, production activities, and resid
+Flood risk, exacerbated by climate change, is one of the most widespread natural hazards affecting socioeconomic development, production activities, and reside

 Professor Kuishuang Feng's Team Publishes in Nature Sustainability, Revealing Consumption Inequality Threatens Resource Sustainability

 Recently, Professor Kuishuang Feng from the Department of Geography at The University of Hong Kong, in collaboration with multiple domestic and international research teams, has made significant progress in the field of sustainable consumption research.
 The related findings have been published online in Nature Sustainability under the title "Consumption inequalities in material use undermining resources sustainability."
-Furthermore, Nature Sustainability has specially inv
+Furthermore, Nature Sustainability has specially invited

 Professor Yuyu Zhou’s recent publication in ScienceAdvances